Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 > Special thanks to [Jan-Erik (Badboy)](https://fnordig.de/) for his workshop at Rust Belt Rust 2016, his hard work on this ecosystem, his advice while writing this post, for reviewing this before publishing, and most of all for being my valued friend.
 May we continue to hack in the same circles.

-> This post was supported by [Asquera](http://asquera.de/).
+> This post was supported by [Asquera](http://asquera.de/) and is an extension of the wasm chapter in our [Three Days of Rust](https://github.com/skade/rust-three-days-course/) course.
 If you'd like to hire us for training, consulting, or developing in Rust (or anything else) please get in touch with me at [andrew.hobden@asquera.de](mailto:andrew.hobden@asquera.de).